sddevelopment-be/penguin-pragmatic-patterns/content/concepts/clean-code.md

 It lacks expressiveness or becomes overly verbose.
 One helpful metric to gauge the cleanliness of your code is humorously known as the 'WTFs per minute metric,' inspired by a well-known cartoon that has been recreated numerous times.

-Writing clean code isn't just about pleasing your colleagues; it's a favor to your future self.
+Writing clean code isn't just about pleasing your colleagues; it's a favour to your future self.
 Projects inevitably evolve, and what was once insignificant can become critical to the application's success.
 When the code handling this functionality is messy, adapting to changing requirements can feel like a descent into chaos.
-So, do yourself a favor, and strive to keep your code comprehensible at a glance.
+So, do yourself a favour, and strive to keep your code comprehensible at a glance.
 Your colleagues and your future self will thank you.